Everest Base Camp Trek By Road

 9 hrs Drive

-Your trip proceeds after breakfast in a 4×4 off-roadjeep to Paiya or Thamdanda at an approximation of 2,730 m / 8,957 ft.
+Your trip continues after breakfast in a 4×4 off-road jeep to Paiya or Thamdanda, at an elevation of approximately 2,730 m / 8,957 ft.
 The road is basic and mostly rough.
 You go at a slow pace through mountain roads with steep inclines and wooded parts.
 The landscape is more distant and natural than it was the day before.

 You drive past small towns, and local people are working in the fields.
 The drive is constant in the dry season, whereas when it is raining, the road is muddy and difficult.
 Patience is important today.
 On the way, you have lunch in a basic teahouse.

 In the evening, you arrive at Paiya and take up your stay in a lodge.
-You prepare your trekking equipment, you pack your backpack, and you’re set to take your first walking day tomorrow.
+You prepare your trekking gear, pack your backpack, and you’re set to start your first day of walking tomorrow.
 You are ready with an early dinner and a good rest.

 Breakfast, Lunch, and Dinner